rafabene/rafabene.github.io/_posts/2016-02-24-10-things-to-avoid-in-docker.md

 This characteristic forces users to change their mindset on how they should handle and manage containers.

-I explained all what you should **NOT** do in containers to keep extracting the best beneficts of it in [Red Hat Developers Blog](http://developerblog.redhat.com/2016/02/24/10-things-to-avoid-in-docker-containers/).
+I explained all what you should **NOT** do in containers to keep extracting the best beneficts of it in [Red Hat Developers Blog - 10 things to avoid in docker containers](https://developers.redhat.com/blog/2016/02/24/10-things-to-avoid-in-docker-containers/).
 Check it out, and register at [Red Hat Developers website](https://developers.redhat.com/) to have access to more amazing content for Developers.